 In the 2021/22 season, Amanda Simms was a finalist in the 2022 Jensen Foundation Vocal Competition and the 2022 Sylvia Green Vocal Competition.
 Amanda has performed Rhoda (Rhoda and the Fossil Hunt) under direction of librettist Eric Einhorn with the Peabody Opera in collaboration with the Maryland Science Center.

 She joined Opera North in 2021 as a resident artist for the roles of Belinda (Dido and Aeneas), Cleopatra (Giulio Cesare), and Amore (Orfeo ed Euridice).
 She has performed the role of Lucia (Rape of Lucretia) and Asteria (Tamerlano), with Montclair State University.
 Amanda placed 2nd in the 2021 Charleston International Music Competition and 2nd the NATS Eastern Region competition.

 In 2020 Amanda planned to debut Pamina (Die Zauberflöte) at the Trentino Music Festival (covid-19).
-Also in 2020, Amanda was a finalist in the Vienna Summer Music Festival Competition, semi-finalist in the Orpheus Competition, and won 2nd place in the Advanced College Division of the National Association for Teachers of Singing New York City Chapter.
+Also in 2020, Amanda was a finalist in the Vienna Summer Music Festival competition, semi-finalist in the Orpheus Competition, and won 2nd place in the Advanced College Division of the NATS New York City Chapter competition.